 According to the study, published in the journal Proceedings of the National Academy of Sciences, folks who spend time on Facebook being social and interacting with their friends have a healthy 12 percent lower mortality risk.3

 The reason why?
-Experts say no matter whether it’s online or offline, staying connected with friends lowers your stress levels and provides a support system for when things get tough.
+Anti-aging experts say no matter whether it’s online or offline, staying connected with friends lowers your stress levels and provides a support system for when things get tough.
 And that translates into better health and living longer.

 The longer your telomeres, the slower you age.
 And it turns out not getting enough good quality shuteye could end up shaving years off your life.
 A study, published in the journal PLoS One, linked getting less than seven hours of sleep a night to significantly shorter telomeres.4 While getting plenty of sleep could essentially give you the telomeres of a much younger person.